-Callanish at Sunrise
+Callanish At Sunrise

 But the main benefit was being at Callanish at sunrise.
 Being in such a remote location, with hardly a sign of human habitation, it would be easy to assign a mystical quality to the light creeping over the stones.
 One arm of the cross seemed to be pointing towards the sun, the shadows of the stones aligned with one another.
 However I accept that this might be coincidence…

-Stone Circles and Standing Stones
+Stone Circles And Standing Stones

-The first inkling I got of the existence of the other stones was when the owner of our AirBNB said we would be able to see two stone circles from our front door, and that there was another within easy walking distance.
+The first inkling I got of the existence of the other stones was when the owner of our cottage said we would be able to see two stone circles from our front door, and that there was another within easy walking distance.
 In fact, the sequence goes up to Callanish XII.
 These sites are a mixture of stone circles, individual standing stones and other ancient structures.

 We walked up to Callanish II and Callanish III.
 These are both small circles, but Callanish III is the more complete, with eight stones on the outer circle (some of these are thought to represent an ancient Celtic goddess).
 From Callanish II we could see both I and III – presumably it was deliberate that they were all in the same sight line.

-Looking for the Callanish Stones
+Looking For The Callanish Stones